WIPP Board of Directors:

 As the sole owner, Jackson is responsible for delivering innovative, value added services on schedule that are fully responsive to customer's needs that enable them to support their mission and vision.
 She ensures the goals, principles and values of the company are maintained.
 She has proven her performance in managing people, programs, facilities and budgets in national and international logistical organizations.
 Jackson earned a Bachelor of Arts degree in Sociology from North Carolina Central University, (NCCU), Durham, NC; a Master of Education Administration from Virginia State University (VSU), Ettrick, VA, Graduate Studies degree in Management and a Military Science Degree from the U.S. Army Command and General Staff College, Fort Leavenworth, KS.
 Jackson received a Direct Commission as a Second Lieutenant in the Women's Army Corps in 1972.
 She was later detailed to the Quartermaster Corps.
 She retired from the U.S. Army at the rank of Lieutenant Colonel and is a recognized authority in Logistics Management, Training Development, Planning and Programming.
 Jackson enjoys reading, skiing, gardening and doing anything with her family.
 Her level of integrity is founded on her faith in God and her unwavering commitment to serve him.
 Although she has experienced living all over the world, Ms. Jackson has chosen to make her home in Prince George, VA.

-Barbara Kasoff, President and CEO, Women Impacting Public Policy, San Francisco, CA
+Barbara Kasoff, President and CEO, Women Impacting Public Policy, Washington, DC

-Barbara Kasoff is President and CEO, and Co-Founder, of Women Impacting Public Policy, Inc., a national nonpartisan public policy advocacy organization with nearly a million members including 65 business organizations, educating and advocating on economic issues for women in business.
+Barbara Kasoff is President and CEO, and Co-Founder, of Women Impacting Public Policy, Inc., a national nonpartisan public policy advocacy organization founded in 2001.
+WIPP advocates on behalf of its coalition of 4.7 million business women including 75 business organizations.
+Drawing on input from the diversity of its members, WIPP generates a set of priority issues and works to translate those interests into pubic policy reforms.
+Through its educational programs, WIPP teaches entrepreneurs about issues and policy relevant to the growth of their businesses.
 Other companies that she has owned and managed are: Voice-Tel of Michigan, the fourth largest voice messaging company in the United States, Voice-Tel of Central Michigan, and Voice Response Corporation, a telemarketing and database marketing company.
 Barbara also opened and developed Voice-Tel of Australia, a company with 11 offices throughout Australia and New Zealand for the Voice-Tel franchisor.
-Prior to becoming a business owner, Barbara previously served as Vice President of Customer Service and Senior Vice President of Research and Software Development for World Computer Corporation in Michigan for ten years where her team designed and installed new financial services software for credit unions.
-Altogether, she has been a business owner and corporate executive for 20 years, and has successfully sold 3 of her 4 companies.
-Barbara was named on October 15, 2007 to the National Women's Business Council.
-The Federal appointment is for a 3 year term.
-Barbara is also a media resource for the White House Project.
+Prior to becoming a business owner, Barbara previously served as Vice President of Customer Service and Senior Vice President of Research and Software Development for World Computer Corporation in Michigan where her team designed and installed new financial services software for credit unions.
+Barbara has served on the National Women's Business Council and is also a media resource for the White House Project.
 She has been recently cited as CEO of one of the top 3 most powerful non-profits in Washington, DC.

 Gloria Larkin, President, TargetGov, Elkridge, MD